VHDPlus/vhdplus-website/docs/vhdp_structuralsyntax_package.md

 }
 ```

 By default every VHDP file uses all Packages.
-If you want to choose only some, you can use Include
+If you want to choose only some, you can use Include.

 ## Example
 ```vhdp